imatge-upc/localized-diffusion/README.md

 ![image](./assets/Figures/overview.png)

-## How to Use
-Code will be uploaded once the paper is published.

 # 🤗 Acknowledgements
-- Thanks to UPC & Napptilus TechLab for providing the necessary resources to carry out this research..
+- Thanks to UPC & Napptilus TechLab for providing the necessary resources to carry out this research.

 # BibTeX